 Opening Hours: 8am – 9am daily

 You might also be interested:Explore the Central Market of Phnom Penh

-It is understandable that nowadays as the people’s living standards rise, the need for modern retail, such as supermarket, is increasing.
+It is understandable that nowadays as the people’s living standards rise, the need for modern retail, such as supermarkets, is increasing.
 Some people would like to go to local markets due to the fact that the price of food and products are more affordable than supermarkets.

 However, some prefer to go to supermarkets since supermarkets provide good quality fruits, meats, and vegetables that are standardly stored and imported products that are needed in daily life.
-Additionally, you do not have to worry about the parking space since most of the supermarket in Phnom Penh offer parking space which can accommodate a lot of vehicles.
+Additionally, you do not have to worry about the parking space since most of the supermarket in Phnom Penh offers parking space which can accommodate a lot of vehicles.